michami/MBR/README.md

 A **+5** bonus has a **50%** chance of success.
 Everything else is relative to this.

 A roll of **0**, is always a failure.
-The range of **3** to **7** are fairly evenly distributed.
-Numbers outside this range are unlikely to be rolled, making smaller values too difficult and larger values to easy.
+The range of **3** to **7** is fairly evenly distributed.
+Numbers outside this range are unlikely to be rolled, making smaller values too difficult and larger values too easy.

 ## Stats (CON, STR, DEX, INT)